thombashi/pytablewriter/docs/pages/examples/rst_simple_table.rst

 .. _example-rst-simple-table-writer:

-Write a reStructuredText simple table
+Write a reStructuredText simple tables
 -------------------------------------------

 |RstSimpleTableWriter| the class can write a table